 Flexible Cancellation Policy & Fair Prices

-INCLUSIONS Both way Flights between Kathmandu and Lukla Trekking Guide from Kathmandu Room with private bathroom (where available) Breakfast Permits Porter from Lukla First Aid Kit
+INCLUSIONS Both way Flights between Kathmandu and Lukla Heli shuttle from Gorakshep to Lukla Trekking Guide from Kathmandu Room with private bathroom (where available) Breakfast Permits Porter from Lukla First Aid Kit

-DAY 1 ~ Flight from Kathmandu to Lukla (25 min). ~ Walk for around 3 hours through villages, forests, and some long ass bridges to reach Phakding for lunch. ~ Walk for another 3 hours to settle for the night at Monjo.
+DAY 1: Kathmandu- Lukla - Monjo ~ Flight to Lukla (2,850 m) - 25 minutes. ~ Walk for around 3 hours through villages, forests, and some long-ass bridges to reach Phakding for lunch. ~ Walk for another 3 hours to settle for the night at Monjo (2,820 m).

-DAY 2 ~ Get your Sagarmatha National Park permits at Jorsalle. ~ Walk uphill for around two to three hours to reach Namche Bazaar for lunch. ~ Stroll around Namche and enjoy the sunset from the National Park View Point.
+DAY 2: Monjo to Namche Bazaar ~ Get your Sagarmatha National Park permits at Jorsalle. ~ Walk uphill for around two to three hours to reach Namche Bazaar (3,640 m). ~ Stroll around Namche and enjoy the sunset from the National Park View point. ~ Overnight at Namche Bazaar.

-DAY 3 ~ After breakfast at Namche, walk to Hotel Everest View to enjoy amazingly stunning mountain views. ~ Play the grand piano at 3,880 meters. ~ Return to Namche through the twin Sherpa villages of Khumjung and Khunde (2 hours).
+DAY 3: Acclimatization Day at Namche Bazaar ~ After breakfast at Namche, walk to Hotel Everest View to enjoy amazingly stunning mountain views. ~ Play the grand piano at 3,880 meters. ~ Return to Namche through the twin Sherpa villages of Khumjung and Khunde (2 hours) ~ Overnight at Namche Bazaar.

-DAY 4 ~ Walk past some beautiful mountain views of Ama Dablam, Thamserku, and Kangtega to reach Phungi Tenga for lunch.
-(3.5 hours) ~ Walk out for Himalaya Tahr and Himalaya Monals on the first section. ~ Climb up to the famous Tengboche Monastery.
-(2.5 hours) ~ Settle for the night at the quiet monastic village of Deboche.
+DAY 4: Namche Bazaar to Deboche ~ Walk past some beautiful mountain view of Ama Dablam, Thamserku, and Kangtega to reach Phungi Tenga for lunch.
+(3.5 hours) ~ Watch out for Himalaya Tahr and Himalaya Monals in the first section. ~ Climb up to the famous Tengboche Monastery.
+(2.5 hours) ~ Settle for the night at the quiet monastic village of Deboche (3,740 m).
 (20 minutes)

-DAY 5 ~ Walk past the village of Pangboche, past the treeline, to have lunch at Syomare.
-(3 hours) ~ As you settle in for the night at Dingboche (2.5 hours), make sure to take an oximeter reading and see hoy you are feeling.
-Read more about AMS.
+DAY 5: Deboche to Dingboche ~ Walk past the village of Pangboche, past the treeline, to have lunch at Syomare.
+(3 hours) ~ As you settle in for the night at Dingboche (4,340 m) (2.5 hours), make sure to take an oximeter reading and see how you are feeling.
+Read more about AMS ~ Overnight at Dingboche.

-DAY 6 ~ Acclimatization Day at Dingboche. ~ Hike to Chukung and return to Dingboche after lunch.
-(5 hours)
+DAY 6: Acclimatization Day at Dingboche ~ After breakfast, hike to Nangkartshang Peak (5,083 m) and return to Dingboche for lunch.
+(3-4 hours) ~ Overnight at Dingboche.

-DAY 7 ~ Walk past some amazing mountain sceneries to have lunch at Thukla right at the mouth of the Khumbu Glacier.
-(3 hours) ~ Settle in for the night at Lobuche (3 hours).
-This is another spot where you have to take stock of your physical well being with regards to altitude.
-If you are not feeling too well, let us know.
-We can help you with the best course of action.
+DAY 7: Dingboche to Lobuche ~ Walk past some amazing mountain sceneries to have lunch at Thukla right at the mouth of the Khumbu Glacier.
+(3 hours) ~ Settle in for the night at Lobuche (4,930m) (3 hours). ~ This is another spot where you have to take stock of your physical well being with regards to altitude.
+If you are not feeling too well, talk to your guide or call us.
+We can help you with the best course of action. ~Overnight at Lobuche.

-DAY 8 ~ An early start from Lobuche will make sure that you get to Gorakshep in good time to have a leisurely lunch.
-(3 hours) ~ After lunch walk to Everest Base Camp and come back to Gorakshep to settle down for the night.
+DAY 8: Lobuche to Gorakshep and Everest Base Camp ~ An early start from Lobuche will make sure that you get to Gorakshep (5,170 m) in good time for lunch.
+(3 hours) ~ After lunch, walk to Everest Base Camp (5,364 m) and come back to Gorakshep to settle down for the night.
 (3 hours)

-DAY 9 ~ You might want to start real early on this day if you want to enjoy the sunrise from Kala Patthar.
-(3 hours) ~ After the hike to Kala Patthar, you come down to Gorakshep for lunch and then pack off and head down to Pheriche for the night.
-(3.5 hours)
+DAY 9: Gorakshep to Kala Patthar - Heli to Lukla ~You might want to start real early on this day if you want to enjoy the sunrise from Kala Patthar (5,643 m).
+(3 hours) ~After the hike to Kala Patthar, you come down to Gorakshep for breakfast, pack off, and fly to Lukla. ~Overnight at Lukla.

 Please note that we will be more than happy to assist you to tweak this tour to your liking.
 However, we will not entertain requests to shorten this trek as we like our trekkers to come back smiling rather than in a rescue helicopter.
-Some possible changes are: ~ Book a trekking guide / porter-guide / porter. - NPR 2,000 / 1,800 / 1,800 per day. ~ Room with attached bathroom where possible.
+Some possible changes are: ~ Book a porter. - NPR 1,800 per day. ~ Room with attached bathroom where possible.

 Essential Information on Everest Region Altitute Illnesses / Best Time for EBC / Packing List / Difficulties / Accommodation / WiFi, Mobile Network, and Electricity / Food and Drinks / Permits / Maps / Lukla Flights